approvals/ApprovalTests.Java/README.md

 [Video Tutorials](http://www.youtube.com/playlist?list=PLFBA98F47156EFAA9&feature=view_all)
 ---

-You can watch a bunch of short videos on getting started and [using ApprovalTests in Java](http://www.youtube.com/playlist?list=PLFBA98F47156EFAA9&feature=view_all) at youtube
+You can watch a bunch of short videos on getting started and [using ApprovalTests in Java](http://www.youtube.com/playlist?list=PLFBA98F47156EFAA9&feature=view_all) at youtube.
+*Note*: There are a lot of videos about ApprovalTests in .Net They are equally useful for understanding the concepts despite being in a different programming language.

 ## Podcasts